doujones83/React-Amplify1/README.md

 Deployed to AWS Amplify and stored in a S3 bucket.
+Utilized Cognito, Amplify, Reactjs